Cognigy/Documentation/docs/en/docs/ai/platform-overview.md

 ---
 # Platform Overview

-Cognigy.AI was developed in order to overcome most of the challenges in building conversational AIs.
-One of the unique aspects of the platform, is the bundling of - conversational AI related resources - in a user-friendly interface.
+Cognigy.AI was developed to overcome many of the challenges in building conversational AIs.
+One of the unique aspects of the platform is bundling conversational AI-related resources in a user-friendly interface.

 An overview of some of the most important components can be found in the following diagram: